mikalai-sokarau/frontend-interview/Planning, Delegation, Motivation, Conflicts, Leadership/questions.md

 * Enhances motivation: Team members are often more motivated and engaged when they are given responsibility and the opportunity to take ownership of tasks.
 * Avoiding becoming a bottleneck in development or decision-making.

-### How to delegate a task step by step?
+### How to delegate a task properly?
-1. Identify the task: Choose a task that can be delegated and determine what needs to be done.
-2. Choose the right person: Consider the skills, experience, and workload of your team members when selecting someone to delegate the task to.
+1. Choose the right person: When delegating a task, it is important to choose the right person for the job.
+Consider the individual's skills, experience, and workload to ensure that they have the capacity to take on the task.
-3. Clearly define the task: Clearly explain the task and its objectives, as well as any relevant deadlines, requirements, and expectations.
+2. Define the task: Clearly define the task and its objectives, including any specific outcomes or deadlines.
+Be sure to communicate your expectations clearly and provide any necessary guidance or resources.
-4. Provide necessary resources: Ensure that the team member has access to the necessary resources, such as tools, information, and support, to complete the task.
+3. Provide authority: Delegate the necessary authority to complete the task, such as decision-making power or access to resources.
-5. Set clear expectations: Clearly communicate the level of authority and decision-making power that the team member has for the task.
-6. Offer support: Be available to answer questions and provide guidance, but also give the team member the freedom to work independently.
-7. Monitor progress: Regularly check in with the team member to ensure that they are making progress and address any challenges they may encounter.
-8. Provide feedback: Give the team member feedback on their performance, both positive and constructive, to help them improve and grow.
+4. Set checkpoints: Establish regular checkpoints or milestones to monitor progress and ensure that the task is on track.
+5. Provide feedback and support: Provide regular feedback and support to the individual as needed.
+Be available to answer questions, provide guidance, and offer support as necessary.
+6. Hold accountability: Hold the individual accountable for the task and its outcomes, while providing recognition and rewards for successful completion.
+7. Evaluate the results: Once the task is complete, evaluate the results and provide feedback to the individual.
+Identify any areas for improvement or opportunities for future growth.

 ### What are main benefits of delegation?
 * Free up time for solving critical issues